ksclarke/solr-jetty-maven/README.md

     $M2_HOME/conf/settings.xml
     ${user.home}/.m2/settings.xml

 If neither of these settings files exist, you can create one.
-See the Maven documentation for what a settings.xml file should contain.
+See the <a href="http://maven.apache.org/settings.html">Maven documentation</a> for what a settings.xml file should contain.

 ### Creating and Deleting Solr Cores